sifulan-access-federation/ifirexman-training/guides/federationcore.md

    kubectl create cm mdq-fd --from-file=mdq.fd -n central-svcs
    ```

-3. Edit the `mdq.xrd` file and update the `iFIRExMAN` with your federation short name, replace `ifirexman.edu` with your domain name, and replace the `X509Certificate` content with the content of `cert.crt` file (without the `BEGIN CERTIFICATE` and `END CERTIFICATE` statement) from the signer folder.
+3. Edit the `mdq.xrd` file and update the `iFIRExMAN` with your federation short name, replace `ifirexman.edu` with your domain name, and replace the `X509Certificate` content with the content of `fed_signer.crt` file (without the `BEGIN CERTIFICATE` and `END CERTIFICATE` statement) from the signer folder.
 After that run the following command:

    ```bash
    kubectl create cm mdq-xrd --from-file=mdq.xrd -n central-svcs